Jesse Marsch: International

 Marsch received two caps with the United States national team.
 His first came as a substitute in a scoreless World Cup qualifier tie away to Trinidad and Tobago on November 11, 2001; the other came on June 2, 2007, in a 4–1 friendly win against China in San Jose, California.

 Coaching career

 Early career

 Following his retirement, Marsch was hired as an assistant to his former college and club coach Bob Bradley with the United States men's national team.
-Marsch remained with the U.S. program until Bradley's firing in July 2011.
+Marsch remained with the U.S. program until Bradley's dismissal in July 2011.

 In August 2011, Marsch was unveiled as the first head coach of Major League Soccer expansion franchise Montreal Impact, starting play in 2012.
 In their first MLS game on March 10, the team lost 2–0 at fellow Canadians Vancouver Whitecaps.
 The club finished in 12th place with 42 points.
 After that one season, Marsch left the club in November 2012.
 Though team management had been emphatic about their satisfaction with Marsch's work, the differences in coaching philosophies between Marsch and the management of the club led to an "amicable" split.